 Jump To: ℹ️ Overview | 🛒 Ingredients | 📷 How To Make It | 📹 Watch The Video | 👩🍳 How To Use It | 📝 Full Recipe Card | More Artichoke Recipes

-Made with jarred marinated artichokes, toasted pine nuts, garlic, Parmesan cheese, lemon juice, and Dijon mustard, this pesto is creamy, tangy, and packed with umami flavour.
-The blend of these ingredients creates a rich and savoury spread that you can use to toss through pasta, spread on toasted sourdough with some fresh tomatoes on top, or add as a dip to antipasto or snack platter.
+Made with jarred marinated artichokes, toasted pine nuts, garlic, Parmesan cheese, lemon juice, and Dijon mustard, this pesto is creamy, tangy, and packed with umami flavor.
+The blend creates a rich and savory spread that you can use to toss through pasta, spread on toasted sourdough with some fresh tomatoes on top, or add as a dip to antipasto or snack platter.
 It’s also great for dipping grilled vegetables in.

-👩🍳 You might also like these pesto and spread recipes: dairy-free basil pesto, cashew basil pesto, Romesco sauce, pumpkin hummus dip, or this versatile bang bang sauce.
+👩🍳 You might also like these pesto and spread recipes: dairy-free basil pesto, cashew basil pesto, corn & cream cheese dip, Romesco sauce, pumpkin hummus dip, or this versatile bang bang sauce.
+Or try this dairy-free onion dip from Ditch The Wheat.

 You Will Need